If there’s one thing San Francisco is notorious for, is its cost of living.

 So, how much will it cost to move from San Francisco to Austin?

 You’re going to want to be on the lower end of the range.
+To help, here are some useful links:

 In this article, we’ll break down the factors that raise the cost to move to Austin as well as why people are moving, and where you should consider moving to.